EdyVision/pii-codex/docs/DETECTION_AND_ANALYSIS.md

             ],
             "index": 1,
             "risk_score_mean": 2.6666666666666665,
             "sanitized_text": "Hi!
-My phone number is 555-555-5555.
-You can also reach me by email at email@example.com", },
+My phone number is <REDACTED>.
+You can also reach me by email at <REDACTED>", },
         {
             "analysis": [